codeChap/Prowl/README.md

 Sets the message subject.

 ####push()
-Pushes the message to your device, you can enter the messag here as well: $p->push('a message');
+Pushes the message to your device, you can enter the message here as well: $p->push('a message');